BEfore 1940

 Art Education in the 1930s

 Advancement occurs through education.
 Western art was catapulted toward the New by European art exhibitions and teachers who emigrated from Europe during the rise of Fascism and the Nazi regime, including Josef and Anni Albers, faculty from The Bauhaus in Germany, and Hans Hofmann, an abstract painter and teacher in Munich who settled in New York.
-Their common purpose was to develop modernist art education to allow for a creative and intellectual culture to counter the suppression of free thought that terrorized the West.
+Their common purpose was to develop Modernist art education to allow for a creative and intellectual culture to counter the suppression of free thought that terrorized the West.
 With them came a bedrock of modernist techniques and theories that would shape abstraction in America and beyond.
-The Schools that had the greatest influence in the 30s, 40s and into the 50s was the renowned Black Mountain College and Greenwich Village and Provincetown studios of Hans Hofmann.
+The schools that had the greatest influence in the 30s, 40s and into the 50s were the renowned Black Mountain College, and the Greenwich Village and Provincetown studios of Hans Hofmann.

 The Bauhaus, 1919-1933, until it was forced to close in the face of Nazi Germany.